-Full year impact of Port Health, including income and staffing levels have been reflected.
+Full year impact of Port Health, including income and staffing levels have been reflected and help to fund additional waste costs.

 95% occupancy of staff vacancies is maintained within the budget envelope and the increase in Er's NIC to 15% is reflected.